supercollider/sc3-plugins/README.md

 **Note:** Extensions for the SuperCollider programming language are something structurally different.
 They are collected within the [Quarks](http://quarks.sourceforge.net/) packaging system.

+To learn how to write your own plugins, see [example-plugins](https://github.com/supercollider/example-plugins) and the "[Writing UGens](http://doc.sccode.org/Guides/WritingUGens.html)" helpfile.

 For community discussion and support see the [SuperCollider mailing lists](http://www.birmingham.ac.uk/facilities/BEAST/research/supercollider/mailinglist.aspx) and the [github issue tracker](https://github.com/supercollider/sc3-plugins/issues).

 ## Download